wavebeem/wavebeem.com/src/blog/2025/review-pokemon-crystal/index.md

   <figcaption>Pokémon™ Crystal Version © 2001 GAME FREAK inc.</figcaption>
 </figure>

-## Allow me to gush for a moment about the Game Boy Color
+## Allow Me to Gush for a Moment About the Game Boy Color

 I think the Game Boy Color is the peak of video game graphics.
 I was a very impressionable age when this device was in its prime, but hear me out.
 The